GraalVM Native Build Tools - for Maven

 Introduction

-This lab takes you step by step through the process of building a cloud native Java application with GraalVM Native Image , using Maven.
-It is aimed at developers with a knowledge of Java.
+This lab takes you step by step through the process of building cloud native Java applications with GraalVM Native Image , using Maven.
+It is aimed at developers with some knowledge of Java.

-GraalVM Native Image technology compiles Java code ahead-of-time into a self-contained executable file.
-Only the code that is required at run time by the application gets added into the executable file.
+GraalVM Native Image compiles Java code ahead-of-time into a binary—a self-contained executable.
+Only the code that is required at run time by the application gets added to the executable.

-An executable file produced by Native Image has several important advantages, in that it:
+An executable produced by Native Image has several advantages, in that it:

 - Uses a fraction of the resources required by the JVM, so is cheaper to run